 The University of Nebraska-Lincoln will conduct criminal history background checks on all applicants who are finalists for Managerial/Professional and Office/Service positions.
 Temporary and on-call positions are included in this policy.
-A more extensive criminal history background check will be conducted for UNL Police Department positions, positions covered under the Patriot Act, and other positions when necessary.
+A more extensive criminal history background check will be conducted for University Police Department positions, positions covered under the Patriot Act, and other positions when necessary.

 This policy is applicable for full-time and part-time regular, and temporary non-academic positions, including administrative, managerial/professional and office/service employees, on-call, and event staff.
 Existing employees are subject to criminal history background checks for any position for which they wish to transfer and where a background check is required for that position.